 As he passed a border post, the soldier in charge of customs recognized him and asked him where was traveling to, upon which Lao Tzu answered that this was in fact his last journey, into the mountains…

 Lao Tzu took out his tools, sat under a tree and wrote the 81 verses of the Tao Te Ching.
-But instead of leaving a list of commandments or a rigid roadmap, he made it clear that “truth” is not so easy to nail down, and that true understanding requires a subtle approach.
+But instead of leaving a list of commandments or a rigid roadmap, he made it clear that “truth” is not so easy to nail down in words, and that true understanding requires a subtle approach.
 The very first words he wrote were…

 “The way that can be named, is not the eternal way…” – Lao Tzu